aseprite/api/README.md

 What we should be able to do with this API?
 We can identify some use
 cases:

+1. Macro-like scripts: Little scripts to modify pixels, or cels, or layers in certain way (to do repetitive stuff easily).

 1. Scripts for testing: To create scripts to test end-user capabilities.